Forecourt tours and tea

 Tours run when plants in the garden are most likely to be flowering or producing.

-Tours include morning tea in the garden (weather permitting), with ingredients found in and around Canberra.
+Tours include tea in the garden (weather permitting), with ingredients found in and around Canberra.

 $17.50 Museum Friends

 Adam is a Wiradjuri man based in Canberra.
-A skilled communicator and enthusiastic bush-food advocate, Adam prides himself on his strong work ethic and proven ability to design and deliver catered programs and workshops.
+A skilled communicator and enthusiastic bush-food advocate, Adam prides himself on his strong work ethic.
 His passion for his culture and people drives him to share his abundant knowledge of the food and medicine plants that grow in the ACT.

 Yurbay (‘You-ra-bi’) is the Wiradjuri word for seed.
 Yurbay provide services to connect people to local food and medicine plants.
 Yurbay offer workshops, talks and guided walks on Country.